Best Trekking Places in Goa 2026 | Before Monsoon Trails Guide

 Best Trekking Spots in Goa

 Goa offers a wide range of treks varying in difficulty, duration, and terrain.
-Below are the best trekking places in Goa, explained in detail with terrain, experience level, and seasonal relevance.
+Below are the best trekking places in Goa, explained in detail with terrain, experience level, seasonal relevance, and April-specific tips for each trail.

 1. Dudhsagar Waterfall Trek